kevL/yata/ReadMe.txt

 Clipboard
-- Export copied row(s) to clipboard : F9 (exports the internal copy-list to the clipboard)
+- Export copied row(s) to clipboard : F9 (exports the internal row-copy buffer
-- Import clipboard to copied row(s) : F10 (imports any clipboard text to the internal copy-list WARNING: No validity test is done on the clipboard text;
+                                      to the clipboard)
-                                      importing assumes that the text on your clipboard contains valid 2da-row data)
+- Import clipboard to copied row(s) : F10 (imports any clipboard text to the internal row-copy buffer WARNING: No validity test is done on the clipboard text; importing assumes that the text on your clipboard contains valid 2da-row data)

-- Open clipboard editor : F11 (accesses the Windows Clipboard for viewing/editing - only clips in text format are available)
+- Open clipboard editor : Ctrl+p (accesses the Windows Clipboard for viewing or editing - only clips in text format are available)

 2da Ops